fmdkdd/fmdkdd.github.com/projects.md

 [megado][], a MegaDrive emulator in C made by [merwaaan][].
 It has nice debugging features, snapshots, and is starting to play quite a few games, though it's far from accurate.
-I'm helping around with infrastructure: making it builds on Linux, continuous integration, sanitizers and the like.
+I'm helping around with infrastructure: making it build on Linux, continuous integration, sanitizers and the like.
 I'm also working on emulating both sound chips.

 <a href="img/projects/ld39.png"><img src="img/projects/ld39.png" alt="ld39 image"></a>